 Look for and report aquatic invasive ornamental plants that have escaped or been released into local ponds.
 Head to the Pond Watchers page to learn more!

 Palmer amaranth and waterhemp are problematic pigweed species, especially in our agricultural lands.
 Look for and report these species.
 Learn more at the Report a Pigweed page!

 Detect Emerald Ash Borer with the Cerceris Wasp Survey

 Help survey for emerald ash borer (EAB) and its relatives by walking your local baseball field!
-You might be wondering how you’d find EAB in a field that clearly has no ash trees.
 One of Wisconsin’s native, stingless wasps, Cerceris fumipennis, provisions its nests with metallic wood boring beetles like EAB.
 And, you guessed it, the wasps nest in sandy areas, like baseball fields.
 The survey runs from July – September each year.
 You can do as little as scout a local field once or as much as visiting active nests once per week.

 To join the survey, contact WIFDN (WIFDNcoordinator@gmail.com, 608-262-9570)

 Learn more about the survey from this video.

 AIS Snapshot Day